mlandis/phyddle/docs/source/quick_start.rst

   mv config_default.py config_my_model.py
   edit config_my_model.py

-Let's assume ``config.py`` specifies a phyddle analysis with 1000 simulated training examples, using R for simulation.
+Now, let's assume ``config.py`` specifies a phyddle analysis with 1000 simulated training examples, using R for simulation.

 .. code-block:: shell

-  phyddle -c configs/config.py
+  phyddle -c workspace/my_project/config.py

 Provide phyddle with command-line options to customize how each pipeline step is executed.
 Visit :ref:`Pipeline` and :ref:`Workspace` to learn more about